Harbour Island, Bahamas

-Harbour Island is an island and administrative district in the Bahamas and is located off the northeast coast of Eleuthera Island.
+Harbour Island is an island and administrative district in the Bahamas located off the northeast coast of Eleuthera Island.
+Harbour Island, Jacobs Island, Man Island, Pierre Island and others form what looks like a reef that encloses the east and north sides of a lagoon in the northeast corner of Eleuthera.
 It has a population of 1,762 (2010 census).
 The only town on the island is Dunmore Town, named after the governor of the Bahamas from 1786 to 1798, John Murray, 4th Earl of Dunmore, who had a summer residence on Harbour Island.

 Tourism

 Harbour Island is famous for its pink sand beaches, which are found all along the east side of the island.

-The pink hue comes from foraminifera, a microscopic organism that actually has a reddish-pink shell.
+The pink hue comes from a species of foraminifera, a microscopic organism that actually has a reddish-pink shell.

 Harbour Island is a popular vacation destination for Americans.
-Known as Briland to the locals, Harbour Island is colourful with English Colonial-style buildings and flower lined streets.
+Known as Briland to the locals, the Island is colourful with English Colonial-style buildings and flower-lined streets.
 Harbour Island is part of the Out Islands of the Bahamas.

-In the middle 1960s, the American actor Brett King and his wife, Sharon, established the Coral Sands Hotel in Harbour Island.
+In the mid-1960s, the American actor Brett King and his wife, Sharon, established the Coral Sands Hotel in Harbour Island.